jmoggridge/jmoggridge.com/content/blog/2022-07-31-naming-files-and-folders/index.md

 date: "2022-07-31T17:36:54-07:00"
 excerpt: If you're naming your files for your research work my_script.R or manuscript.docx or similar then we need to have the talk (about filenames).
 subtitle: "Turn chaos to order across your work-space"
-draft: no
+draft: false
 series: null
-tags: null
+tags:
+- Workflow
-categories: null
+categories:
+- Workflow
 layout: single
 ---